angular/angular/aio/content/guide/template-syntax.md

 {@a expression-operators}
 ## Template expression operators

-The template expression language employs a subset of #{_JavaScript} syntax supplemented with a few special operators for specific scenarios.
+The template expression language employs a subset of JavaScript syntax supplemented with a few special operators for specific scenarios.
 The next sections cover two of these operators: _pipe_ and _safe navigation operator_.